AlgorithmsSliding Window

 return result

-In this example, we start by calculating the first window’s sum using the first k elements.
-Then as we slide through nums, we add the new element at right and remove the old element at left to maintain our window size.
-The left pointer follows behind the right pointer, keeping exactly k elements between them.
-This allows us to efficiently calculate each window’s sum without having to recalculate the entire window from scratch.
+Here, we start by calculating the first window's sum using the first k elements.
+As we slide through nums, we add the new element at right and remove the old element at left to maintain our window size.
+The left pointer follows behind the right pointer, keeping exactly kelements between them.
+This lets us update each window's sum in O(1) instead of recalculating from scratch.

 Dynamic Windows

-Dynamic windows adjust their size by moving the left pointer based on certain conditions in the data.
+Dynamic windows adjust their size by moving the left pointer based on conditions in the data.
 The left and right pointers move independently, and the window grows or shrinks depending on what elements it contains.
-This flexibility makes dynamic windows perfect for finding sequences that meet specific criteria, similar to how a camera lens adjusts until the image becomes clear.
+This flexibility makes dynamic windows the right fit for finding sequences that meet specific criteria, similar to how a camera lens adjusts until the image comes into focus.

 def lengthOfLongestSubstring(self, s: str) -> int: